macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex54"></a>ex54
-Write a function who take as parameters a list and a x then return a list of index where x is in lst
+Write a function that take as parameters a list and a x then return a list of index where x is in lst
 Ex:
 \>\> positionEltList([1, 2, 3], 3)
 3